FakeHash - Simulate the behavior of a Perl hash variable

 resides; the number of the node in the current bucket (the first node

-is node zero); a FakeHash::Node
+is node zero); a FakeHash::Node object representing the node

-itself; and the user parameter that was passed to draw
+itself; and the user parameter that was passed to draw.

 The theory here is that it should be easy to override these methods with corresponding methods that draw the diagram in PostScript or GD or whatever.